CardiacAtlasProject/lv-ortho-modes/README.md

-This directory contains necessary data files, Matlab and R script files used to calculate and visualize the clinical orthogonal modes from Left Ventricular (LV) finite element models.
+This directory contains necessary data files, Matlab and R script files used to calculate and visualize the clinical orthogonal modes from Left Ventricular (LV) models.

 # Data